🔷Euclidean Clustering Point Cloud Segmentation

 -

-Noise Removal: By setting "Clustering minimum points", it can effectively filter out point cloud clusters that have too few points and are likely background noise or sensor errors.
+Noise removal: By setting the "minimum points per cluster", it can effectively filter out point cloud clusters with too few points, which may be background noise or sensor error-generated points.

 -

-Point Cloud Preprocessing: Before tasks such as object recognition and pose estimation, segmenting the original point cloud or point cloud within an ROI into units representing different objects.
+Point cloud preprocessing: Before performing tasks such as object recognition and pose estimation, segmenting raw point clouds or ROI point clouds into units representing different objects.

 -

-The function is very similar to the "Connected Component Segmentation" operator, usually both utilize spatial proximity for clustering.
+Very similar functionality to the "Connected Component Segmentation" operator, both typically utilize spatial proximity for clustering.

 Parameter Description